Unlock 2025 Benchmark data → Access insights to stay ahead in the digital experience race.

 You don’t have to look hard to find a ton of great heatmap tools available on the market.
 The tricky part can be understanding which ones are actually good and have the capabilities and features you need.
 To help you in your search, we’ve listed some of the best heatmap tools available this year.

-#1 - Heap
+#1 - Contentsquare

-Now, we’re not here to brag, but Heap is one of the best heatmap software and digital insights tools out there.
+Now, we’re not here to brag, but Contentsquare is one of the best heatmap software and digital insights tools out there.
 Why?
 Because it provides funnel analysis, deeper insights, and actionable intelligence that you can use to fuel growth.
 Best-in-class autocapture?
 Yep.
 Reliable data democratization?
 Got it.
 Cross-channel optimization capabilities?
 You bet.
-Whatever it is, Heap equips you with the information you need to create exceptional user experiences.
+Whatever it is, Contentsquare equips you with the information you need to create exceptional user experiences.

 Top features: